top of page

 It is the common material for drinking bottles - no professional rider in the ProTour or World Tour enters a race without them.
 They are so cheap and convenient that riders simply discard them as souvenirs by the roadside; lucky fans pick them up for their personal shrine at home.
 Other riders, like Mario Cipollini, use plastic bottles as projectiles towards race officials.

-Professionals have designated feeding areas where they receive bottles (sometimes with gel) or musettes (small bags for carrying food and drinks) from teammates waiting beside the road.
-Through additional domestiques (cyclists who support the top team members by carrying bottles, they have a continuous supply of fresh drinks.
+The organizers of races designate feeding areas.
+There, riders can receive bottles (sometimes with gel) or musettes (small bags for carrying food and drinks) from their own teammates beside the road.
+Through additional domestiques (cyclists who support the top team members by carrying bottles), they have a continuous supply of fresh drinks.
 However, even for professionals, handling a musette during a race can be overwhelming.
 And I could not ask my wife to stand by the roadside at a specific point to prepare bottles for me...

-A popular trend involves 'insulated' plastic water bottles, where insulation materials such as alloy foil, 'nanogel', or even cork are placed between the inner and outer layers of the bottle.
-This design aims to maintain the contents' temperature, keeping them cooler or warmer for extended periods.
+A popular trend involves 'insulated' plastic water bottles, featuring insulation materials like alloy foil, 'nanogel', or even cork placed between the bottle's inner and outer layers.
+This design is intended to preserve the temperature of the contents, keeping them cooler or warmer for longer time.

-As an everyday cyclist, I find plastic unsuitable for cycling bottles.
-This is not only due to the potential presence of harmful BPA (as mentioned below) but also because of its effect on the contents.
-Living in Taiwan, a hot southern country with intense sunlight and a high UV index, I notice that no matter which plastic bottles I use, the contents eventually become bland or lackluster.
-Drinking from them neither tastes good nor feels refreshing.
+As a regular cyclist, I consider plastic unsuitable for cycling bottles.
+This is not just because of the possible presence of harmful BPA (as mentioned below) but also due to its impact on the contents.
+Residing in Taiwan, a hot tropical island with strong sunlight and a high UV index, I've observed that regardless of the plastic bottles I choose, the contents eventually become dull or unappealing.
+Drinking from them neither tastes pleasant nor feels refreshing.

 A warning about BPA (Bisphenol A) in Plastic